avengers-p7/Avengers_P7_Documents/Application_CI/Design/07- Sonarqube/DR/README.md

 ***

 ## Introduction
+Disaster Recovery (DR) is crucial for organizations to swiftly respond to and recover from events impacting business operations, aiming to minimize downtime and data loss.
+This process involves a comprehensive analysis of IT infrastructure and the creation of a formal document for crisis management.

+This document covers backing up the database and server directory, and listing installed plugins and configurations.
+This proactive approach ensures business continuity, data protection, regulatory compliance, and overall resilience in the face of unforeseen events, emphasizing the importance of a robust disaster recovery plan for organizational stability.
 ## What is Disaster Recovery?
 Disaster recovery (DR) is an organization's ability to respond to and recover from an event that negatively affects business operations.
 The goal of DR is to reduce downtime, data loss and operational disruptions while maintaining business continuity.
 To prepare for this, organizations often perform an in-depth analysis of their systems and IT infrastructure and create a formal document to follow in times of crisis.